Golden Era Actress Helen Twelvetrees - Talent, Mental Illness and Tragedy

 It seems even in real life Helen Twelvetrees couldn't escape the fate of many of the women she portrayed on screen.
 Another marriage—this time to stuntman Frank Woody—would end in divorce in 1936 after having one son together.
 There were reports of feuds and drunkenness.

 Supposedly, her husband tried to kill himself many times.
 She unfortunately would succeed in committing suicide in 1958.
-She's buried in Middletown Cemetery in Pennsylvania, USA (see grave link below).
+She's buried in Middletown Cemetery in Pennsylvania, USA (see link below for more info on her grave).

-Clearly, she wasn't well.
+Clearly, she wasn't emotionally well.
 Was it her failing career that pushed her over the edge?
 Or did she have depression, bipolar disorder or a combination of mental illness and substance abuse?
 We may never know.
-But in her films, she seemed like a gentle soul behind those sad eyes.
+But in her films, she seemed like a gentle soul behind those sad, soulful eyes.

 Is Hollywood to Blame?